 Do you plan to include material requiring permission (text, music, lyrics, illustrations)?
 To what extent?
 Have you started the permissions request process?

 I expect the length of the book to be about 300–350 printed pages.
-I will need about 15 photographs of various archaeological items (Dead Sea Scrolls, ritual baths, and other remains of the Second Temple period).
+It will include about 15 photographs of various archaeological items (Dead Sea Scrolls, ritual baths, and other remains of the Second Temple period).
 I also intend to include seven or eight maps.

 Do you plan to class-test the material in your own or other sections of the course?
 (Any material distributed to students should be protected by copyright notice on the material.)